dfkibasys/docker/README.md

    * In the backend stack, this is required for dealing with the Apache Kafka-specific concept of advertised listeners in combination with docker.
    * The same concept is applied in the demonstrator stack for rewriting URL endpoints of administration shells and hosted submodels.
 4) Create the Docker stack
+5) Immediately stop the containers 'service-platform' and cc-server'.
+For demonstration purposes, they should be started manually whenever needed in the order 'cc-server' -> 'service-platform'.
+For this reason, these containers do not specify a 'restart: always' policy.

 ```bash
 git clone https://github.com/BaSys-PC1/docker.git